peytr/goodreads/README.md

 - added index method to books controller
 - added boostrap cdn to application.html.erb
 - formatting the index view
-- took a while to sort out link_to!? confirm with instructors, guides.rubyonrails 1.2 link_to @patient causes error, patient works?
 - index view shows all books, title, author, cover, link to see book
 - show view for individual book, title, author, cover, description, pages and link back to root
 - PART 1 COMPLETED

-Next Steps
-- add gems as listed, follow docs, commit after each
-- Booststrap gem not listed but install
-- use seed to add more books
-- style as required, similar to instarails_shrine tuesday

-# Good Reads - Rails Challenge
-* Ruby version
-2.5.1
-* System dependencies
-TBA
-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...